-You may even know somebody who is dealing and treating with them and want to know what you can do to help them out.
+You may even know somebody who treat and deal with panic attacks and want to know what you can do to help them out.
 Use the expert advice given to you here and you should be in the best situation to help them.

 Panic attacks and stress are like bread and butter – you tend not to have one without the other.
 Finding out about all the stress relieving techniques that are available and then testing them out for yourself is a great way to ensure you keep panic attacks on hold as long as possible.